dogoncouch/gentoo-laptop/doc/post-gnome.md

 Merge in any other changes you backed up earlier.

 ### Networking
-Networking should just work via gnome settings once NetworkManager is enabled.
+Networking should just work via gnome settings once NetworkManager is enabled (you might have to disable whatever you did to get it working for the Gnome install).
 Our `/etc/NetworkManager/conf.d/20-clone.conf` will enable stable mac address cloning (one different address for each network), and keep the vendor ID portion of the mac.
 NetworkManager has some great features.

 ```
 systemctl enable --now NetworkManager